Article 1: Name

 11.4 Audit Committee.

 Upon assuming office, the President shall appoint a committee to audit the financial records.
 This appointment process shall occur prior to the annual business meeting.

 11.5 Special Committees

 The President shall appoint committees as the need arises and shall designate an Association member to be responsible for the functioning of a special committee

 Amendments to the Constitution may be made by a two-thirds vote of Association members present at the Association's annual business meeting and will become effective immediately upon a majority vote.
 Such amendments must be submitted to the membership at least sixty days before the Association's annual business meeting.
 The Executive Committee must therefore receive amendments to the Constitution from Association members at least ninety-five days before the Association's annual business meeting.

 Robert's Rules of Order shall apply for all meetings.
 The Executive Committee will adopt necessary regulations and procedures as needed to implement IVETA activities, and these will be posted on the IVETA Intranet web site.

 Article 14: Dissolution

-In the event that the Association is dissolved, all assets remaining after the payment of outstanding debts and obligations shall be transferred to the Association for Career and Technical Education (ACTE, formerly AVA, the American Vocational Association ) Division of New and Related Services.
+In the event that the Association is dissolved, all assets remaining after the payment of outstanding debts and obligations shall be transferred to a 501(c)3 organization with a focus on vocational education and training.

 Adopted December 1995